1920s Murder Mystery Party on the Boardwalk

 A Boardwalk 1920's Murder Mystery Party game for 8-12 guests - 8 required and 4 optional.
 The roaring twenties murder mystery party game is set at the height of prohibition on the 1920's Boardwalk at the Karlton Ritz Hotel.
 Choose to host this '20s murder mystery party game if you are up for loads of blackmail, deceit, intertwining relationships and murder - all in a fun flapper & gangster themed murder mystery party!
-This is the instant download upon purchase version of the game - no waiting, no shipping fees!
+This is the instant download upon purchase version of the game - no waiting, no shipping fees.
 Easy to host, easy to prepare.
 If you'd rather have the boxed set, click on the link to have our staff prepare your kit below, under helpful links.
 You will have a host instruction, printable and a solution file to download upon purchase.
 The free invitation and pre-game site link are below, under helpful links.

 It is 1927, and the mob scene is prospering in major cities across the United States with rum running, loan sharking, protection rackets, speakeasies, and gaming halls.
 In order for the underground to reach supremacy as a unified crime faction, crime bosses from Atlantic City, New York City and Chicago have agreed to establish The Commission during a gathering known as the Atlantic City Conference.
 The Commission is set to be a governing body that will oversee all mob organizations in the country.
 Various opinions have been made known on how The Commission should be run, and who will be the boss of all bosses.
 Some high ranking officials are adamantly against the idea, which has led to preemptive hostility.
 Nonetheless, the crime bosses have agreed to conduct themselves with integrity at the conference.
 An unbreakable truce has been put into effect.